The 8 Best Proofpoint Competitors & Alternatives in 2026

 What are the disadvantages of Proofpoint?

-Some potential disadvantages of Proofpoint include its high cost compared to other alternatives, the complexity of its configuration and administration, and the potential for false positives in its threat detection.
+Some potential disadvantages of Proofpoint include its high cost relative to other alternatives, the complexity of its configuration and administration, and the risk of false positives in its threat detection.
+Users have also noted that the console for interacting with data can be burdensome to use, and integration with other tools could be improved.
 However, these disadvantages may vary depending on an organization’s needs and requirements.